• Home

 It takes a considerable amount of time and effort to be a good gift giver.

 As a result, I found myself not enjoying the Advent season (the days leading up to Christmas) as much as I should!
 And to top it all off – I don’t like clutter!
 We would come home from events and gatherings with a car load full of gifts.
-And as soon as we’d bring it all inside and I would be instantly overwhelmed – so overwhelmed that a lot of times the stuff we got for Christmas would just sit for days or even weeks.
+As soon as we’d bring it all inside, I would be instantly overwhelmed – so overwhelmed that a lot of times the stuff we got for Christmas would just sit for days or even weeks.
 I just couldn’t handle all the stuff that kept coming in.

 It felt like for the longest time, there was nothing I could to about it.